 Mounted lock rattles

-Read full review: Kryptonite KryptoLok Series 2 Standard U-Lock
+Read review: Kryptonite KryptoLok Series 2 Standard U-Lock

 Top Pick for Bike Commuting

 Want a lock that you'll love transporting?
 We do too.
-It is such a rarity to find one that answers the pesky question of how to effectively lug it around between lockups, but our Top Pick for Commuting, the **Hiplok V1.50 Chain Lock does it with ingenuity.
+It is such a rarity to find one that answers the pesky question of how to efficiently lug it around between lockups, but our Top Pick for Commuting, the Hiplok Original: Superbright does it with ingenuity.
 Hiplok took a beefy 8mm hardened steel chain two feet long and put a nylon sheath around it.
-Next, Hiplok engineered a padlock (a quite unbreakable one, we might add) with an extra metal bar that serves as a buckle.
+Next, Hiplok engineered a padlock (one quite tough to break, we might add) with an extra metal bar that serves as a buckle.
 A swath of Velcro goes through the buckle then folds back on itself, creating an adjustable and comfortable design that you wear like a low belt.
-A simple yet genius design.
-It is burly and transports well.
+Lastly, the Superbright lock has a large reflective strip on the outside of the nylon cover, because bikers can never be too visible.
+A simple yet genius design, it is burly and transports well.
 The everyday commuting cyclist, as well as anyone else wanting a quality product, will appreciate this product.

 Easy to use